 This has been the year of fashion NFTs.
 But what are non-functioning tokens – NFTs, why is everyone rushing to cash in, and what do they mean for an industry that has remained resolutely physical for so long?

-On 10th September 2021, Karl Lagerfeld NFTs, totalling 777 pieces, priced 77 euros each, sold out in 33.77 seconds.
+On 10th September 2021, Karl Lagerfeld NFTs, totalling 777 pieces, priced at 77 euros each, sold out in 33.77 seconds.
 Dropped on THE DEMATERIALISED, a digital fashion marketplace, Chromatik Karl and Ikonik Karl NFTs have quickly become the blueprint for those chasing the NFT dream because they either have a FOMO (fear of missing out) or they understand that the power of digital ownership creates opportunities.

 Dismiss or invest in NFTs

 2021 has been the year of NFT fever.
 With Google searches for NFTs on the rise, the NFT market has seen $2.5 billion in sales in the first half of 2021, compared to the $13.7 million sales of the year before.
-With the fashion industry attempting to uncover the technology’s potential, it comes as no surprise that after making their debut into the virtual world, Karl Lagerfeld has already confirmed that another drop is underway.
+With the fashion industry attempting to uncover the technology’s potential, it comes as no surprise that after making its debut into the virtual world, Karl Lagerfeld has already confirmed that another drop is underway.

 As successful as the Karl Lagerfeld NFTs were, it is important that brands first understand that NFTs relate to fashion differently than other industries that are more accustomed to selling digital goods.
 This is mainly because traditional fashion brands, famously rigid in digital adoption, are finding it hard to let go of physicality.
-Consequently, those observing this space are usually wondering, what are NFTs, why is everyone rushing to cash in, and what do they mean for an industry that has remained resolutely physical for so long?
+Consequently, those observing this space are usually wondering, what are NFTs, why is everyone rushing to cash in, and what they mean for an industry that has remained resolutely physical for so long.

-NFTs are Non-Fungible Tokens; non-fungible refers to one of a kind, a unique digital asset.
+NFTs are Non-Fungible Tokens; non-fungible refers to one-of-a-kind, a unique digital asset.
 More than just a run-of-the-mill crypto coin, NFTs are digital files created as jpg, png, .mov or 3D fashion files before being minted (attached) to a blockchain.
 As digital assets, NFTs are managed and authenticated via digital ledgers or blockchains, held in digital wallets the same way cryptocurrencies and other tokens are, and they function as valuable items traded within the digital space.

 Like a one-of-a-kind trading card, NFTs cannot be copied or hacked.
 However, they are not mutually interchangeable, which means no two NFTs are the same.
 For example, bitcoin is fungible.
 This means that you can trade one bitcoin for another, and you’ll have the same thing.
 However, when it comes to NFTs, they are non-fungible, which means that when you buy an NFT, instead of receiving a physical object you can wear (and which doubtless has many duplicates in the real world), for example, you will instead get a unique JPG file that can’t be replaced with something else.

 “NFTs allow files to become assets.
 They have a unique on-chain identity and a smart contract component that tracks authorship and ownership.
-Therefore, any virtual environment or Metaverse could potentially integrate them to either be seen or ideally traded,” explained Karinna Nobbs, the Co-Founder of aforementioned THE DEMATERIALISED, a digital asset platform powered by the Lukso blockchain.
+Therefore, any virtual environment or Metaverse could potentially integrate them to either be seen or ideally traded,” explained Karinna Nobbs, the Co-Founder of the aforementioned THE DEMATERIALISED, a digital asset platform powered by the Lukso blockchain.

 With NFT technology expected to change the way brands incorporate non-fungible tokens into their design and marketing strategies, the craze has been recognised as a digital revolution responsible for shifting the fashion market in a direction that nobody saw coming.
 As people are cashing in on NFTs, it’s been reported that an eye-watering amount has already been spent on digital handbags like the baby Birkin that sold for more than the physical one and trainers like the virtual ones launched by RTFKT Studios.
 Although there’s an element of blind speculation to their valuations, these are early proof points of the idea that people will pay to stake their claim to previously ephemeral things.